joppuyo/acf-image-aspect-ratio-crop/readme.txt

 == Changelog ==

 = 3.1.11 =
-* Remove ramsey/uuid dependency in favor of using native wp function since the dependency caused issues in some server configurations
+* Fix: Remove ramsey/uuid dependency in favor of using native wp function since the dependency caused issues in some server configurations

 = 3.1.10 =
-* Fix issue where image was not visible in backed due to malformed URL
+* Fix: Fix issue where image was not visible in backed due to malformed URL

 = 3.1.8 =
-* Deployment fix
+* Fix: Deployment fix

 = 3.1.0 =
 * Feature: Add new beta feature: delete unused crop images.
 You can enable this by going to